frialey63/cag-mnemonic-code/README.md

-# cag-mnemonic-code
+# Java implementation of the City &amp; Guilds Mnemonic Code

-Java implementation of the City &amp; Guilds Mnemonic Code
+## Background

 This project is a Java implementation of the City & Guilds Mnemonic Code language which originates from 1964.
 The language was the first that I ever encountered as part of my Computer Science A-Level in 1981 at Ashmole School.